 Aside from reduced hours to fit around his health needs, that aspect of Jobs role would not change with the shift from CEO to chairman.

-Tim Cook assumes control of Apple
+Tim Cook assumes control as new CEO of Apple

 “When I first took the job as CEO, I actually thought that Steve would be here for a long time.
 Because he was going to be chairman, work a bit less after he came back up the health curve.
 So I went into it with one thought, and then weeks later — six weeks later, whatever … [he died].